google-research-datasets/dstc8-schema-guided-dialogue/README.md

 the training nor in the dev set.
 Also, the number in parenthesis represents the number of unique services belonging to the corresponding domain.

-* In the first column, it indicates the number of unique services for the domain in Train and Dev datasets combined.
+* In the first column, it indicates the number of unique services for the domain in Train, Dev and Test datasets combined.
 * In the fourth column, it indicates the number of such unique services in the Train dataset only.
+* In the seventh column, it indicates the number of such unique services in the Dev dataset only.
-* In the last column, it indicates the number of such unique services in the Dev dataset only.
+* In the last column, it indicates the number of such unique services in the Test dataset only.

 <table>
     <tr>
         <th rowspan="2"></th>
         <th colspan="3"># Dialogues <br> Train</th>
         <th colspan="3"># Dialogues <br> Dev</th>
+        <th colspan="3"># Dialogues <br> Test</th>
     </tr>
     <tr>
+        <td>Single-domain</td>
+        <td>Multi-domain</td>
+        <td>Combined</td>
         <td>Single-domain</td>
         <td>Multi-domain</td>
         <td>Combined</td>